Purgatori

 Purgatori is a fictional comic book character, created by writer Brian Pulido and artist Steven Hughes.
 A crimson-skinned, winged vampire goddess, she first appeared in Evil Ernie: Revenge #1 (October 1994), published by Chaos!
 Comics.
 She has since appeared in books published by Devil's Due Publishing (2005–2006).
-Purgatori later appeared in own comic series by Dynamite Entertainment in 2014 and 2021.
+Following Dynamite Entertainment's acquisition of the Chaos characters in 2010, Puragori has since appeared in their rebooted Chaos line of comics, as well as several crossover events.